-- Adjust the Anacostia River Projects tunnels storage capacities - Adjust the work included for the Poplar Point Pumping Station - Delete the Blue Plains Excess Flow improvements, including the four additional primary clarifiers - Add the new tunnel to Blue Plains - Add the new ECF and pumping complex at Blue Plains - Other changes, as identified, to make the LTCP consent decree consistent with the TN/WW Plan.
+- Adjust the Anacostia River Projects tunnels storage capacities - Adjust the work included for the Poplar Point Pumping Station - Delete the Blue Plains Excess Flow improvements, including the four additional primary • clarifiers - Add the new tunnel to Blue Plains • - Add the new ECF and pumping complex at Blue Plains - Include NPDES permit conditions in the consent decree modification that would become • effective when the new ECF complex is placed in operation. - Other changes needed to make the LTCP consent decree consistent with the TN/WW Plan. •